wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 Vault is FIPS-certified, so it does not require any special/proprietary hardware such as physical HSMs (Hardware Security Modules).

+## Multi-Region redundancy and capacity

+## Zero Trust

+Vault enables a better <strong>Security Posture</strong> within enterprises by replacing static long-running secrets (to be stolen) with <a href="#DynamicSecrets">dynamic secrets</a> with a Time to Live (TTL) of a few hours.
+The system max TTL default is 32 days.
+The bulk of work by Vault is renewing tokens and rotating secret keys.
+All so that risk of unauthorized access can be minimized.

+Vault provides the mechanisms to implement "Zero Trust" security principles mandated in US federal government:

+1. Replace perimeter-based security referencing static IP addresses with dynamic <strong>identity-based security</strong>
+1. <strong>Authenticate and authorize</strong> all network traffic through an identity-based approach
+1. Enable <strong>multi-factor authentication</strong> to augment protection

+1. <strong>Centrally store</strong> and protect secrets like tokens, passwords, and certificates
+1. Generate <a href="#DynamicSecrets">dynamic secrets</a> in databases and applications which are alive too short a time to steal.
+1. <strong>Encrypt</strong> everything (in transit and at rest)

 ## Enterprise worthy

 HashiCorp's Vault is popular among large enterprises because the product solves their <strong>secrets sprawl</strong> problem -- where employees create and store secrets that last too long sitting on unsecure locations such as laptops and in publicly accessible files.
 Ineffective secrets handling has resulted in billions paid in ransomware and the loss of reputation reducing the value of companies -- risks that are keeping CXOs up at night.

 There is also various levels of paid "Enterprise" edition which companies install themselves in a cloud or on-prem.
+In large companies, Vault is usually installed, configured, and maintained by a
+<strong>Platform Team</strong> (formerly "Administrators" or "SysAdmins").

 HashiCorp provides a fully enterprise-level 24/7 support worldwide.

-(HashiCorp's remote workfork are in 47 countries)
+HashiCorp began as a remote workforce and today HashiCorp people are in 47 countries.

-### Legacy enterprise support
+Just 15% of the 2,000 employees work in HashiCorp's San Francisco headquarters (next to the Salesforce Transit Center).

-Vault also can support PKI (Private Key Infrastructure) used to handle certificates.
+Vault supports PKI (Private Key Infrastructure) used to handle certificates.

 All HashiCorp's products provide a detailed <strong>audit logs</strong> needed for forensics.

-Vault enables a better <strong>Security Posture</strong> within enterprises by replacing static long-running secrets (to be stolen) with <a href="#DynamicSecrets">dynamic secrets</a> with a Time to Live (TTL) of a few hours.
-The system max TTL default is 32 days.
-The bulk of work by Vault is renewing tokens and rotating secret keys.
-All so that risk of unauthorized access can be minimized.
+Enterprises send logs to a central repository (such as Splunk) where their SOC team monitors and responds to security events.

 ### Professionals needed